 But really, for 24 years we'd been parents and I kind of forgot what it was like to exist as just the two of us.
 Happily, our relationship had remained strong, but it was hard to remember who we were before we had kids.
 And seriously, what the hell were we gonna do now that they were gone?

-But the way I see it is this: our nest may be empty, but life is still full ... and even better, full of possibility.
-And even though things have changed and certainly look a lot different in my life, I'm still here writing all about it.
+But the way I see it is this: our nest may have been empty before COVID (and I'm trusting that it will be again one day, right?) but life is still full ... and even better, full of possibility.
+And even though things have changed and certainly look a lot different in my life on a daily basis now, I'm still here writing all about it when I get the chance.

 Like I said, it's pretty hard to shut me up.